 Then you’ll have to verify your ownership.
 Now it’s time to start crafting a more accurate Zestimate.
 In one step, you’ll improve your chances of finding great buyers.

 A bright new paint job can breathe new life into your home.
 Honestly, it’s funny how much a single color change can accomplish.

 For instance, painting your walls white can make the room seem bigger.
-When potential buyers tour your home, they could more easily imagine setting up their own items on the wall.
+When potential buyers tour your home, they could imagine setting up their items on the wall more easily.
 (If you have, say, red walls, that’s pretty distinctive.
 It might not impress potential buyers who wouldn’t want something so specific in their home.)